 1. Why are You Applying for the HR Generalist Position?

-Once you move on to the actual interview after the introductory questions, the first thing a recruiter will ask you is why you’re applying for the position.
-It’s important to give a clear and concise answer to this question to establish a strong position.
+Once you move on to the interview after the introductory questions, a recruiter will first ask why you’re applying for the position.
+It’s essential to give a clear and concise answer to this question to establish a strong position.

-You can use this question as an opportunity to explain why you believe this job is right for you.
-You must convince so that the recruiter believes that you not only want the human resource generalist position but also want the position in their company.
+You can use this question to explain why you believe this job is right for you.
+You must convince the recruiter to believe that you want the human resource generalist position and the position in their company.

-When you’re going into details of your HR career, talk about your first official HR role, any current job, and your career goals, along with how they’ve evolved over time.
+When you’re going into details of your HR career, talk about your first official HR role, current job, career goals, and how they’ve evolved over time.
 Then mention that becoming a human resource generalist is the next logical hierarchal step in your career path.

 It will help if you build up your answers according to the company you’ve applied to.
 Moreover, focus on explaining why the human resource generalist role in that company would provide better opportunities.